What is HornRaiser?

 The Annual Giving team will provide a comprehensive training for selected projects and ongoing consultation to all participants throughout the campaign.

-Assistant Director of Special Programs
+Associate Director of Special Programs

 HornRaiser is the official crowdfunding platform of The University of Texas at Austin.
 It features opportunities to support the university’s unique and diverse research projects, student initiatives and socially compelling activities.
 HornRaiser is where your gift — big or small — can make a tremendous impact.